kevin-deyoungster/DocTa/readme.md

 - [x] Convert list styling to list typing
 - [x] add support for underlines
 - [x] Zip contents of the folder not the folder itself
-- [ ] Find way to extract formulas, Math Support
+- [x] Find way to extract fractions, Math Support